29

 Talkback Android Accessibility for Multilingual Apps

-Nearly 2.2 billion people suffer from vision impairment globally.
+As of 2025, over 2.5 billion people globally experience some form of vision impairment, according to WHO.
 If you are planning to launch your app in multiple markets, then integrating accessibility features and services as early as feasible into the Android internationalization process might help you expand the reach of your app.
 This guide will demonstrate how to build accessibility into your Android app so that it can support all users regardless of vision impairment.

 This will demonstrate android accessibility and talkback along with exploring its various features.
 These include: